kbvernon/eaa_2023-community_centers/README.md

 Repository for my presentation at the European Archaeology Association Annual Meeting in Belfast.
 Slides made using [quarto](https://quarto.org/) and R.

+[Well, this would have been my talk anyway, if my American Airlines flight had been on time...]

 __Slides:__ <https://kbvernon.github.io/eaa_2023-community_centers>

 You can press "F" to enter Full Screen mode and "S" to enter Speaker view.
 The hamburger button ☰ at the bottom left of the screen opens a menu that allows you to easily navigate the presentation.